redhat-na-ssa/demo-ollama/NOTES.md

-# Demo with ollama on Openshift
+# Demo ollama on Openshift

 ## Prereqs